joykumarbera/bera-gh-cli/README.md

-# A very simple utility cli to adjus PAT in the github
+# A very simple utility cli to set PAT in the github repo url